jameizie-it/Setting-Up-Azure-Active-Directory/README.md

         In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called "_EMPLOYEES" within the domain.com.
         Launch Active Directory Users and Computers (ADUC) from the administrative tools.
         Create a new OU named "_ADMINS."
-        Within "_ADMINS," create a new employee named "Jane Doe" (same password) with the username "jane_admin."
+        Within "_ADMINS," create a new employee named "John Doe" (same password) with the username "john_admin."
-        Add "jane_admin" to the "Domain Admins" Security Group.
+        Add "john_admin" to the "Domain Admins" Security Group.
       </p>
       <ol>
-        <li>Right-click on "jane_admin," go to "Properties," select "Member Of," click "Add," look up the "Domain Admins," and add it.
+        <li>Right-click on "john_admin," go to "Properties," select "Member Of," click "Add," look up the "Domain Admins," and add it.
 Apply the changes.</li>
-        <li>Log out or close the Remote Desktop connection to DC and log back in as "mydomain.com\jane_admin."
+        <li>Log out or close the Remote Desktop connection to DC and log back in as "mydomain.com\john_admin."
 Use this admin account for further actions.</li>
       </ol>
     </li>
     <li>